Savage 2: A Tortured Soul: Gameplay

 In addition to the Beast and Human units, there exist a third special set of powerful units called the Hellbourne, available to both teams.
 These units are significantly more powerful than other playable units and difficult to gain access to.
-Action players gain Souls by killing enemy units, and a certain amount of Souls may be spent at a Sacrificial Shrine for one lifetime of the selected Hellbourne unit.
-Sacrificial Shrines must first be built; they are expensive and may only be placed on top of "Scars" which are located at specific set points on the map, making them a risky structure to construct and maintain.
+Action players gain Souls by killing enemy units, and a certain amount of Souls may be spent at a "Hellshrine" (alternatively referred to in-game as a Sacrificial Shrine) for one lifetime of the selected Hellbourne unit.
+Hellshrines must first be built; they are expensive and may only be placed on top of "Scars" which are located at specific set points on the map, making them a risky structure to construct and maintain.
 Hellbourne units are common gamebreakers later on in a match, where action players may have accumulated a plethora of Souls.

 Modding

 A map editor is available, which allows for scripts, events and all sorts of things so players can create their own game types, similar to Warcraft III.
 Mods from Capture the Flag to Soccer have been created.